mr-ravin/theorem10/README.md

 ```
 pip3 install theorem10
 ```

-##### Note: This computer program is made available free to use.
-Please use this code at your own risk.
+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!